 3. What would you have done differently to handle the coronavirus crisis on Kauai?

 I would not have done anything different to handle the coronavirus crisis on Kauai.
 Mayor Kawakami and his administration did a great job making the tough decisions to put the health and safety of our residents first.
 In many instances, we led the state with our proactive approach to dealing with the virus and it paid off.
-Our island experienced the lowest number of active cases in the state, no community spread and no deaths.

 4. Homelessness remains a problem statewide, including on Kauai.
 What would you do to come to grips on this persistent problem?